What Is The Tallest Mountain In The Rocky Mountains

 Conservation Efforts

 Various organizations and agencies are working to protect the Rocky Mountains through conservation initiatives.
-These efforts include habitat restoration, invasive species control, and sustainable recreation planning.
+But these efforts include habitat restoration, invasive species control, and sustainable recreation planning.
 Collaborative partnerships between government agencies, non-profit organizations, and local communities are key to successful conservation outcomes.

 On Mount Elbert, trail maintenance projects help to prevent erosion and protect sensitive vegetation.
 Education programs promote responsible hiking practices and raise awareness about the importance of preserving the mountain's natural resources.